LeaderPortfolio

 Philanthropy

-Grayken is involved in philanthropic activities.
-In March 2017, he and his wife donated $25 million to Boston Medical Center to establish the BMC Grayken Center for Addiction Medicine.
-The couple has also contributed to the Wharton School of the University of Pennsylvania, funding the Grayken Program in International Real Estate, and to the Great Ormond Street Hospital for research on childhood illnesses.
+In March 2017, John Grayken and his wife, Eilene Grayken, donated $25 million to Boston Medical Center to establish the Grayken Center for Addiction Medicine.
+In April 2017, Grayken also gave a leadership gift to the Wharton School of the University of Pennsylvania to fund the Grayken Program in International Real Estate.
+In 2022, they donated £50 million to Great Ormond Street Hospital.

 Career Timeline